axios/axios/README.md

   // `statusText` is the HTTP status message from the server response
   statusText: 'OK',

-  // `headers` the headers that the server responded with
+  // `headers` the HTTP headers that the server responded with
-  // All header names are lower cased
+  // All header names are lower cased and can be accessed using the bracket notation.
+  // Example: `response.headers['content-type']`
   headers: {},

   // `config` is the config that was provided to `axios` for the request